Looking for Seattle Halloween events for kids?

 Cost: Included with aquarium admission

 The Seattle Aquarium is encouraging families to come in costume for some tricks and treats from 9:30 a.m. to 5:00 p.m. the weekend before Halloween.
-Activities include underwater pumpkin carving, trick-or-treating, and photo opportunities with the costumed characters of Animal Crossing.
+Activities at Piers 59 and 60 include underwater pumpkin carving, trick-or-treating, and more.
 It’s all included with your aquarium admission, and remember that kids age 3 and under are admitted for free.

 Where: Woodland Park Zoo